The competence of the foreign representative in cross-border insolvency matters : a comparison between South Africa and Australia

 Showing items related by title, author, creator and subject.

 'n Vergelyking van die oorgrens–insolvensiewetgewing van Suid–Afrika met die van die Verenigde State van Amerika Fourie, Etienne Gerhard (North-West University, 2012)Due to economic globalisation and integration, as well as the global economic downturn since 2008, the appearance of cross-border insolvencies have increased dramatically.
 This increase in cross-border insolvencies has led ...

 European and American perspectives on the choice of law regarding cross-border insolvencies of multinational corporations - suggestions for South Africa Weideman, J; Stander, A L (2012)An increase in economic globalisation and international trade has amounted to an increase in the number of multinational enterprises that have debt, own assets and conduct business in various jurisdictions around the ...

-European and American perspectives on the choice of law regarding cross–border insolvencies of multinational corporations Weideman, Jeanette (North-West University, 2011)An increase in economic globalisation and international trade the past two decades has amounted to an increase in the number of multinational enterprises that conduct business, own assets and have debt in various jurisdictions ...
+European and American perspectives on the choice of law regarding cross-border insolvencies of multinational corporations: suggestions for South Africa Weideman, J.; Stander, A.L.
+(NWU, 2012)An increase in economic globalisation and international trade has amounted to an increase in the number of multinational enterprises that have debt, own assets and conduct business in various jurisdictions around the ...